 Grant ID Number Project Description

-WA-2022-087-01-00 HIFG Rail Preventive Maintenance
+WA-2019-001-07-06 Lynnwood Link Extension

+WA-2019-001-07-06 Lynnwood Link Extension

 WA-2020-001-04-04 Federal Way Link Extension

-WA-2019-001-06-05 Lynnwood Link Extension

-WA-2020-001-02-01 Federal Way Link Extension

-WA-2020-001-02-01 Federal Way Link Extension
+WA-2022-065-01-00 FY2022 Sec 5307 Replacement/Upgrades to the PIMS

+WA-2021-141-01-00 ARP Act - FY2021 Section 5307 for Operating

 - a.
 We traced the draw down request amount to the Grant Outlay Detail Report to identify each capital project the draw down is associated with.
 No exceptions were noted. - b.
-We identified each capital project associated with the draw down on the authorized and approved subarea rule list and the related subarea rule with no exceptions noted. - c.
-We verified the grant draw down was recorded to the subarea(s) in which the related capital project disbursements were recorded in accordance with the authorized and approved subarea rules list by: - i.
-Tracing and agreeing the total on the Grant Outlay Detail Report to the Actual Grant Reimbursements Revenues report with no exceptions noted. - ii.
-Tracing the total to the posted journal entry associated with the recognition of the grant draw down in the general ledger for location based rules or tracing to the subarea allocation detail report for non-location based rules, with no exceptions noted.
+We observed each capital project associated with the draw down on the authorized and approved subarea rule list and the related subarea rule.
+No exceptions were noted.
+We noted that drawdown #5 was related to a project which ended in 2022.
+As such, we observed the project was listed on the 2022 authorized and approved rule list. - c.
+We observed the grant draw down was recorded to the subarea(s) in which the related capital project disbursements were recorded in accordance with the authorized and approved subarea rules list by: - i.
+Tracing and agreeing the total on the Grant Outlay Detail Report to the Actual Grant Reimbursements Revenues report.
+No exceptions were noted. - ii.
+Tracing the total to the posted journal entry associated with the recognition of the grant draw down in the general ledger for location-based rules or tracing to the subarea allocation detail report for non-location based rules.
+No exceptions were noted.